brandonkwong/nrsv-json/README.md

 ### Build Options

-An `--indent` option can be used to adjust spacing (default is `4`) for desired level of readability.
+An `--indent` option may be used to adjust spacing (default is `4`) for desired level of readability.
 This is particularly useful while editing the JSON [structure](lib/structure.js).

 ```
 yarn build --indent 2